tsackton/taelgar/Gazetteer/Central Lowlands Region/Xurkhaz/Uzgukhar.md

 ---
-tags: [place]
+tags:
-displayDefaults: {startStatus: founded, startPrefix: founded, endPrefix: destroyed, endStatus: destroyed}
+  - place
+displayDefaults:
+  startStatus: founded
+  startPrefix: founded
+  endPrefix: destroyed
+  endStatus: destroyed
-campaignInfo: []
+campaignInfo:
 name: Uzgukhar
-placeType:
+typeOf: city
-partOf:
+partOf: Xurkhaz
 ---
+# Uzgukhar
+>[!info]+ Summary
+> a city in [[Xurkhaz]], the [[Garamjala Desert]]

 Uzgukhar is the capitol and primary city of the kingdom of [[Xurkhaz]], home of the [[People of the Rainbow]].
 A desert city, nestled between the Kulthul and the Drogar rivers, Uzgukhar consists largely of mud brick buildings decorated with colorful murlals and intricate carvings.
 Notable landmarks include the palace, a large cattle market, the plaza of freedom, and the hall of the ancestors.